It seems like a century ago.

 College is an incredible opportunity to meet people you’d never normally interact with.
 Don’t act like you’re better than anybody else – you’re not.

-In the business world, relationships are your currency.
+In the business world, relationships are your currency and your success will depend on them.
 You never know who can teach you something new or help you out in a time of need.
 This is one of the most important things I wish I knew before college.

 5. There Are No Shortcuts to Wealth